 Microsoft SharePoint Server 2010 is a specialized file server intended specifically for collaborative projects.
 SharePoint can track changes made to files by multiple users and store alternate versions of projects.
 Subversion, an open-source server application, is also intended for collaboration among multiple users.
 Both SharePoint and Subversion can interface with Windows Explorer, allowing users to make edits to shared files without leaving the familiar Windows environment.

 For more information on file servers and alternatives, see A Few Good Tools for Sharing Files with Distributed Groups.

 Print servers are computers that handle print requests from users on the network, directing them to the appropriate printer.
 When a printer is networked, multiple users can print to it without being physically connected to it.
 Some newer printers can be plugged directly into a network without a print server to manage them, but virtually any printer can be networked by connecting it to a print server.

 Backup software on client computers schedules automatic backups of their data to backup servers when the client is on the internal network.
-If unwanted data loss occurs on a computer, an administrator can repair or replace that computer's hard drive and then use the backup server's copy to restore the computer's data.
+If data is lost, an administrator can repair or replace that computer's hard drive and then use the backup server's copy to restore the computer's data.

-Symantec Backup Exec 2012 — available through TechSoup for Windows Server or Windows Small Business Server 2011 Essentials — is a backup solution with minimal hardware and software requirements that can accommodate organizations of any size.
-Backup Exec can be used to back up Windows, Mac, and Linux computers and virtual machines that use VMware or Hyper-V. It can recover virtual machines, applications, databases, files, folders, and granular objects directly from backup storage.
+Symantec Backup Exec — available through TechSoup for Windows Server — is a backup solution with minimal hardware and software requirements that can accommodate organizations of any size.
+You can use Backup Exec to back up Windows, Mac, and Linux computers and virtual machines that use VMware or Hyper-V. It can recover virtual machines, applications, databases, files, folders, and granular objects directly from backup storage.